Frequently Asked Questions

 NexGenT is on a mission to prepare our students for a career in Cyber Security and Network Engineering.
-We believe the Income Share Agreement is the best way to help people break into these careers without paying anything up-front.
+We believe the Income Share Agreement is the best way to help people break into these careers without debt.
 This allows us to focus on getting you results in the lucrative industry in cyber security and network engineering.

 Under our ISA, you agree to pay back 10% of your gross income for 48 payments as long as you’re making $3,333/month ($40,000 annual salary) or higher.

 Your ISA obligations will be satisfied if you pay the payment cap or will be wiped out after 7 years of graduating from our program.

 The base tuition for NexGenT’s Cyber Security Program and NexGenT’s Full Stack Network Engineering Program is $12,500 upfront.